-- 17.1 Only 5 technicians (Car Crew) can work on a car whilst it is stationary in front of the Pit Garage on Pit Lane. - 17.1.1 A maximum of 2 crew may be present on the pit wall.
-These will be identified and accredited separately at the begin of the event - 17.2 Drivers and Team Managers may be part of the 5 technicians but not in addition to. - 17.3 Wheels may be changed on the Pit Lane. - 17.4 Fluids and lubricants may be checked and topped up on the Pit Lane. - 17.5 No mechanical or electrical work may be carried out on the pit lane except brake pads and rotors may be changed in the pit lane.
+- 17.1 Only 5 technicians (Car Crew) can work on a car whilst it is stationary in front of the Pit Garage on Pit Lane. - 17.1.1 Drivers and Team Managers may be part of the 5 technicians but not in addition to. - 17.2 A maximum of 2 crew may be present on the pit wall.
+These will be identified and accredited separately at the beginning of the event. - 17.3 Wheels may be changed on the Pit Lane. - 17.4 Fluids and lubricants may be checked and topped up on the Pit Lane. - 17.5 No mechanical or electrical work may be carried out on the pit lane except brake pads and rotors may be changed in the pit lane.
 Brief checks may be carried out, but should other work be required the vehicle must be pushed into its pit garage before any work can commence.
 Contravention of this rule refer Appendix G. - 17.6 Vehicles may not be push started during the race.
-Refer Appendix G. - 17.7 Vehicles leaving the pit area may be assisted with a push by crew if it is attempting to pull off under its own power. - 17.8 The Pit Lane Officer only will enforce any instructions received from the C.O.C. - 17.9 The Pit Lane Officer will only communicate with the Team Manage
+Refer Appendix G. - 17.7 Vehicles leaving the pit area may be assisted with a push by crew if it is attempting to pull off under its own power. - 17.8 The Pit Lane Officer only will enforce any instructions received from the C.O.C. - 17.9 The Pit Lane Officer will only communicate with the Team Manager - 17.10 The event organiser reserves the right to appoint multiple Pit Lane Officers for any given event. - 17.11 The pitlane speed will be indicated in the Supplementary Regulations for each event.
+Failure will result in a default pitlane speed of 50km/h.